Getting fashion-forward on customs

 For start-up fashion designers and small-scale entrepreneurs, global sourcing is often a must, creating all sorts of opportunities for fashion-focused SMEs looking to export.
 Malaysian shoe entrepreneur Christy Ng cites “fresh design, distinct artisanship and competitive pricing” as motivations for buying raw materials internationally, while for Juan David Martinez of Colombian cycling wear manufacturer Industrias Suárez, the quality and pricing of overseas-sourced zips, dyes, adhesives and reflective tapes are integral to their cost model and product integrity.

 Whether you’re exporting goods or sourcing them, understanding customs rules is key, as Ng and Martinez will both attest.
-Customs rules are fluid and differ markedly from country to country, and long hold-ups and penalties can ensue if rules aren’t followed.
+Customs rules are fluid and differ markedly from country/territory to country/territory, and long hold-ups and penalties can ensue if rules aren’t followed.
 Ng has experienced the pitfalls first-hand, where complex or changing customs rules have resulted in “unprecedented financial losses with garments left on the docks for weeks at a time”.

 If you’re a fashion entrepreneur ready to source or sell items internationally, here are some tips on navigating customs to get you started.